 Our results correspond to their findings in the first and third case.
-As for the second case that the data is not comparable since the CBA approach has been used for a short time (t = 2014-2016) and we have only evaluated the work at one agency.
-Overall, potential reasons for the discouraging results are discussed in this section, the focus being on the institutions and traditions in the Swedish governance system.
+As for the second case that the data is not comparable since the CBA-approach has been used for a short period of time (t = 2014-2016) and we have only evaluated the work at one agency.
+All in all, potential reasons for the discouraging result are discussed in this section, the focus being on the institutions and tradition in the Swedish governance system.

-The lack of assessment of benefits and costs implies that it cannot be assessed to what extent new or revised regulations contribute to the overall transport policy goal of transport provision that is economically efficient and sustainable in the long term.
+The lack of assessment of benefits and costs implies that it cannot be assessed to what extent new or revised regulations contribute to the overall transport policy goal of transport provision that is economically efficient and long term sustainable.
 It is not only that benefits are not quantified monetarily, nor do they appear to be properly assessed in the problem description.
 Alternative solutions also appear to be ruled out at an early stage.
 From the more qualitative descriptions from the review, it appears that a central assumption underlying the current regulatory work at the agency is that regulation is obeyed and lead to the expected outcome.
-Therefore, neither solutions other than rules, nor sensitivity analyses on proposed solutions are analysed further.
+Therefore neither solutions other than rules nor sensitivity analyses on proposed solutions are rarely analyzed further.

 Another possible explanation to why a majority of the changes made in the RIAs do not provide a complete description of the problem, or consider alternative solutions, is the decision process.
 Since the RIA is performed after the initiation of an inquiry and because that the outcome by tradition is to regulate, it is likely that the RIA serves more to justify the regulatory decision than to inform it.
-Hence, there are currently no incentives to perform a deeper analysis and investigate other solutions.
+Hence there are currently no incentives to perform a deeper analysis and investigate other solutions.
 There may also be a time constraint.
-Since it was not possible to study the documents on which the decision to undertake a RIA is made, a judgement of whether this is where the evaluation of alternatives takes place or not cannot be made.
-However, it seems unlikely since no reference to such documents is made in the RIAs.
+Since we have not been able to study the documents on which decision to undertake a RIA are made, we cannot make a judgement of whether this is where the evaluation of alternatives take place or not.
+We however consider it less likely since no reference to such documents is made in the RIAs.
 Moreover, no financial resources are currently assigned to a regulatory investigation at the agency before the decision to initiate a regulation is made.

-The result further illustrates that there are few cases where the effects of the proposals made in the RIA are quantified and/or given an economic value in terms of a benefit or a cost.
-One exception is the effect on enterprises but even these are quantified and given a value in less than half of the cases, despite the requirements of IA Ordinance.
-The focus on enterprises is likely an effect of tradition in working with RIAs, both on a national level and within the agency.
-However, as pointed out by, for example, the OECD, a RIA should contain information on the impact on society as a whole, not a specific sector of the economy.
+The result further illustrates that there are few cases where the effects on the proposals made in the RIA are quantified and/or given an economic value in terms of a benefit or a cost.
+One exception is the effects of enterprises but even these are quantified and given a value in less than half of the cases, despite the requirements of IA Ordinance.
+The focus on enterprises is likely an effect of tradition in the work with RIA, both on a national level and within the agency.
+However, as pointed out by for example the OECD, a RIA should contain information on the impact of society as a whole, not a specific sector of the economy.